jpeterik12/JP_API/README.md

 ## Usage
 Custom Code should be written in the section labeled `MOD CODE`, as distinct modules that are a single function.
 Then add that function to the `mod_setup` function.

+## Updating
+To update the API, simply copy the `JP_API CODE` section from the latest version into your mode's lua file.

 ## Example
-Here is an example that simply logs each time an event occurs
+Here is an example that simply logs each time some event occurs
 ```lua
 ...
 -- MOD CODE